IFTC-XLKJ/component/README.md

 6. Wait for the maintainers to review and merge your changes.
 7. Have fun!

-## License
+## 许可证
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.